Physics - Introduction to Advanced Learning Path

 Physics - Kinematics through Practical Examples

-In physics the study of movement and the motion of objects is called kinematics and is a branch of mechanics.
-The study of the motion of objects focuses on topics such as acceleration, position and velocity.
+In physics, the study of movement and the motion of objects is called kinematics which is a branch of mechanics.
+The study of the motion of objects focuses on topics such as acceleration, position, and velocity.
+Upon the completion of this course, you will better understand the movement of objects by looking at the real-world application of kinematics.
+Sign up now and see how science can help you answer real-world questions.1.5-3 Hour50 Points

 Physics - Normal and Contact Forces